Middleware

 }

-// Use reflection to get which methods of the controller do not require login
+// Use reflection to get controller methods that do not require login

 $controller = new ReflectionClass($request->controller);